ZeroGraviti/pong_matcher_spring/README.md

 exit
 ```

-Start the application server from your IDE or the command line:
+Start the SpringBoot app from your IDE or the command line:

 ```bash
 mvn spring-boot:run